-This can manifest into symptoms in later stage of life and the chances are put at 20%.
-The symptoms cause pain that are symptomatic to gallstones.
-The episodes of pain are linked to the movement of gallstone from inside the gallbladder to outside.
-When the gallstones move, the various places where the gallstone can get lodged causes different types of problems.
-Let us analyse.
+This can manifest into symptoms in the later stage of life and the chances are put at 20%.
+The symptoms cause pain that is symptomatic of gallstones.
+The episodes of pain are linked to the movement of the gallstone from inside the gallbladder to outside.
+When the gallstones move, the various places where the gallstone can get lodged cause different types of problems.
+Let us analyze.

 Gallstones causing Blockage of the Gallbladder neck by Gallstones

 The formation of gallstones and the presence of the same is referred to as Cholelithiasis.
 Sometimes episodes might occur and they begin to block the neck of the gallbladder.
 In such a scenario the bile could neither flow in nor flow out of the gallbladder.
 This condition causes episodes of pain.

 Sometimes the gallstone so obstructing the neck of the gallbladder might fall back into the gallbladder once again.
 Once they fall back the pain might subside.
 But the mere episode of pain is a warning sign that the gallbladder needs to be removed.
 The probability of gallstones obstructing the neck of the gallbladder once again is very high.
 This despite the fact the gallstones have fallen back into the gallbladder.

 Sometimes the gallstone so obstructing the neck of the gallbladder might move into the common bile duct.
 This movement causes next level complications.